inem/make-handbook/modern-make-handbook-en.md

 	ansible-playbook -i inventory/staging --tags ‘deploy’ #...
 ```

 It's even not a feature of Make - it's a regular shell scripting.
-It will condemn Bob for broken tests every time they fail, but will deploy the project anyway.
+It will condemn Bob for broken tests every time they fail but will deploy the project anyway.

 If we don’t want lower Bob's self-esteem, we can do it like this: